How images are collected

 - The collection date information is lost or inaccurate due to human error or other issues.

-Google Earth does not display a collection date for 3D images because the aerial images are collected over multiple dates to show detailed terrain and buildings.
+Google Earth does not display a collection date for 3D images.
+That's because the aerial images are collected over multiple dates.
+This makes it possible to show detailed terrain and buildings.

 When viewing historical images, the date indicated on the time slider means that the images shown were captured on or before that date.